-Diameter is the distance across the circle made by the blade tips.
-In general, "Diameter is determined primarily by the rpm at which the propeller will be turning and the amount of power that will be delivered to the propeller,” according to Mercury Marine’s manual, Everything You Need to Know About Propellers.
+“Diameter is determined primarily by the rpm at which the propeller will be turning and the amount of power that will be delivered to the propeller,” according to Mercury Marine’s manual, Everything You Need to Know About Propellers.

-Pitch is defined as “the distance a propeller would move in one revolution if it were moving through a soft solid, like a screw through wood.”
+The pitch of a propeller is defined as “the distance a propeller would move in one revolution if it were moving through a soft solid, like a screw through wood.”
 For example, a 21-pitch propeller would move forward 21 inches in one revolution.

-The trick is to find a prop that delivers acceptable acceleration and top speed.
+The trick is to choose a boat propeller that delivers acceptable acceleration and top speed.
 A qualified dealer or marina can help with selection, but you need to be prepared with some vital information.
 You will need to know the type of engine and its horsepower rating, the boat’s weight and hull style, and the type of propeller you are running now: number of blades, diameter and pitch.
 If you don’t know, diameter and pitch usually are stamped somewhere on the prop.
 Also know the engine’s rpm at wide-open throttle when your boat is running with a typical load and trimmed for best speed.

 Perhaps what’s most important is your performance goals.
 Because fixed-blade props either deliver low-end torque or faster top speeds, you can’t have both.
 If you load your boat with tons of diving or fishing gear, you might need a low pitch.
 If you need more speed, a higher pitch is the way to go.